Pablo García (footballer, born 1977): PAOK

-García was undefeated for 78 matches during his spell at the helm of the under-19 side, winning two national championships in the process.
-On 30 October 2020, he was appointed coach of the main squad following the dismissal of Abel Ferreira.
-The following 22 May, he won the domestic cup with a 2–1 victory against league winners Olympiacos in the final; he was fired shortly after, however, being offered a position at the reserves.

 International career

 A full Uruguayan international since 13 December 1997, in a King Fahd Cup match against United Arab Emirates, García quickly developed into a mainstay for the national team, going on to earn a total of 66 caps.
 He played all 270 minutes in the country's participation in the 2002 FIFA World Cup, but was not able to help qualify for the 2006 edition after losing a penalty shootout to Australia on 16 November 2005.

 García scored a powerful finesse shot from outside the box against Venezuela in the 2007 Copa América quarter-finals, but also missed a decisive penalty against Brazil in the next round.